FindoraNetwork/tendermint-sys/README.md

 # tendermint-sys

 > Wrap tendermint Go version as Rust crate.
-You can start a tendermint node from Rust.
+You can manage tendermint node in Rust.

-## Develop Plan
+## Features

 > Basic work, need more testing.